Luna/Luna/docs/types/dynamic-dispatch.md

 name in the value's type (or its supertypes like `Any`) to invoke, a `No_Such_Method` panic is raised.

+There is a special dispatch for [broken values & warnings](../semantics/errors.md).

 ## Multiple Dispatch

 Multiple dispatch is currently used for